bija510/playwright-typescript-jest/README.md

   4. From there just login and follow the instructions and you're good to go. extremely easy it will ask to login that's all
  ```
+ # How to run cli-command to open website to record script
+ Just run this command = npx playwright codegen wikipedia.org